 Con’s: Very costly (around 30k for one month) and temporary accommodation with not much therapy and follow-up after which can lead to a high relapse rate when returned.

-Home Detox - Some Government agencies and community services office a home detox.
+Home Detox - Some Government agencies and community services offer a home detox.

 This includes appointments with a doctor and or counsellor/psychologist.